slankdev/tinet/QUICKSTART.md

 ...
 ```

-finally, destroy the virtual network.
+When you finish, you can destroy the virtual network by the
+following command.
 ```
 $ cns fini | sudo sh
 ```